shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 }
 ```

 There's only 1 settings page per screen for manipulating screen settings.
-It's located in `Layout` shortcut settings page, under the layout selector, when that screen is selected as desired layout.
+It's located in the `Layout` shortcut settings page, under the layout selector, when that screen is selected as the desired layout.

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/settings-theme/screens-tab-extension-restaurants-layout-settings.png'/>